matzapata/matzapata/README.md

 ## Hi there 👋, I'm Matias Zapata

-I am a full stack developer and electronic engineering student passionate about technology and its application in solving social problems in an economically viable way.
+I am a full-stack developer and electronic engineering student passionate about technology and its application in solving social problems in an economically viable way.

 ### 🔭 A little bit more about me